Inspiration

 Having inner-oriented charisma means that you’re someone who can influence others from the inside.
 You’re charismatic, but not in an extroverted way.
 Instead, you’re more reserved and private than others.

 You’re both trustworthy and likeable.
-But, they also trust and like you even more because you’re going through all the right steps to get what you want in a way that doesn’t offend.
+But, people also trust and like you even more because you’re going through all the right steps to get what you want in a way that doesn’t offend.

 People feel confident knowing that your advice will be effective, but not suffocating them with too much information.
-You avoid coming across as self-serving, while still getting what you want done.
+Your natural charisma means you avoid coming across as self-serving, while still getting what you want done.

 People know they can trust you not to take advantage of the situation or put them in a difficult position (even though some secretly wish that you would).